jfcarter2358/Whitetail/README.md

 # Whitetail

 ## Premise
 `Whitetail` is a lightweight alternative to ELK for non-intensive applications.
-It is built with containerization in mind for a non-resource intensive log viewer with basic search capabilites.
+It is built with containerization in mind for a non-resource intensive log viewer with basic metadata search capabilites.

 ## TO DO
 - [x] Add settings page